 Taken by Monsieur Besson, a taxidermist from Hyères.
 At the time the specimen was preserved in the Jauffret de Draguignan collection and is currently housed at the Muséum de Marseille.
-The bird is accepted as a genuine vagrant by the CHN.
+Initially considered to be of doubtful origin, it was subsequently accepted as a genuine vagrant by the CHN.